1920 Texas Longhorns football team: Vs. Austin College

 On October 23rd the Longhorns faced Ewing Y. Freeland's Austin Kangaroos at Clark Field and trounced them 54-0.
-Left Halfback Grady Watson scored the first touchdown after a 30 yard run.
+Left Halfback Rat Watson scored the first touchdown after a 30 yard run.
 At the end of the first quarter, with the score 20-0, Coach Whitaker pulled the starters and put in the backups.
 Hart, Tynes, Morgan, Watson, Elam, and Vowell scored the remaining touchdowns in the game.